puneetkg/puneetkg.github.io/_posts/2022-01-20-impostersyndrome.md

 ### Short term solve:
 Have a goal for what "good enough" would look like to you.
 If we don’t yet feel qualified enough to give a talk to your industry on a subject, what would make we feel qualified?
 What do we need to learn or experience to make we feel that way?
 Imposter syndrome may well strike when we reach that level too but at least we have something objective to measure it against.

-### Long term reliable solve with tangible evidences
+### Long term solve (with reliable solve with tangible evidences)

-Answer these questions with all honesty.
+A the time you are feeling like an imposter answer these questions with all honesty.

 1. What do you feel?
 2. What need isn't being met?